Post Revisited, Reedited, Reworded, Reblogged From May 08th 2018

 Which was a bit of a pisser!

-However, there is another side to Kleeneze, and that is this ‘networking’ aspect, or l should say the social networking side to the business’.
+However, there was another side to Kleeneze, and that was the ‘networking’ aspect, or l should say the social networking side to the business’.
 People who work for Kleeneze reputedly enjoy the social family side.
 Well there are two words together that l struggle with … social and family, l am orientated towards neither.
-But l tend to watch events from the side-lines, and have seen this overly gratuitous ‘social display of camaraderie’ over the last 4 weeks since l learned of the administrators taking hold of the company.
+But l tend to watch events from the side-lines.

 I take more of the practical realistic and pragmatist approach to motivation, not the gung ho approach, but each to their own.
 If it gets the job done, then so be it … right?
 Whatever rocks your boat, is fine with me as long as you don’t expect me to be rocking it with you with bangles and balloons on!

 These days, l don’t even go into town if l can avoid it, there are just way too many people.
 Do not get this confused with l can’t cope, l can cope pretty well, but people en masse just piss me off by being people en masse, so l tend to stay clear.

 I don’t need to attend a social fraternity get together to motivate myself, l can self-motivate.

 What did piss me off at the time it was ongoing, was that l had to literally spoon feed my team leader almost daily to what l could do and what l couldn’t and she seemingly either didn’t get it, or me or didn’t care for someone who wasn’t social.
 I don’t use my Asperger’s as a daily label, or an excuse, it’s just part of who l am – but l haven’t spent years upon years getting to know me, only to go and deliberately don masks to cope with society just to please someone else.
 I tried to explain to her that l could do the job perfectly well, but there was no need for me to be overly social and false. it was after all just a bloody basic job!